itgfirm/safe-food/Evidence/i/README.md

 ***i. deploy their software in a container (i.e., utilized operating-system-level virtualization)***

-## Heroku Dynos
+## Heroku

+We deploy to Heroku via our Travis CI build as configured in [.travis.yml](https://github.com/itgfirm/safe-food/blob/master/.travis.yml)

-### The Container
+### Container
 Heroku’s platform by default uses containers (or dynos) which are an encapsulation of their stack, [Cedar-14](https://blog.heroku.com/archives/2014/11/4/cedar_14_now_generally_available), which has been battle-tested and continuously improved over the last four years.
 Cedar-14 is built on top of Ubuntu 14.04 and offers a [Polyglot platform](http://blog.heroku.com/archives/2011/8/3/polyglot_platform/) - which simply means it can natively support many different software stacks (including Node.js) from dependency management, build, to deploy and runtime.

 ### Virtualization
-Heroku's Dyno Manager is based on [LXC](https://linuxcontainers.org/lxc/introduction/) which it uses to virtualize the containers (dynos).
+Heroku's Dyno Manager uses [LXC](https://linuxcontainers.org/lxc/introduction/) to virtualize the containers (dynos).
 By starting with the Heroku container abstraction, we are getting a production-ready (hardened, tuned, etc.) environment that allows our team to focus on development rather than managing operating systems, package updates, server infrastructure and their inevitably complex interactions.

 ![Heroku Stack](https://github.com/itgfirm/safe-food/blob/master/Evidence/i/Heroku_Cedar14_Stack.png)